cqse/teamscale-polarion-plugin/README.md

 With that, you can run the local Polarion instance with the plugin deployed, and use it for debugging and development purposes.

+## What the Plugin does **NOT** do

+The Teamscale Polarion Plugin does not:
+ * Authenticate any user by itself.
+The plugin relies on the Polarion installation setup for authentication purposes.
+Unauthorized requests will bounce back by Polarion, so the plugin does not have to deal with authentication.
+That also means that client calling this servlet needs to implement authentication based on whatever authentication mechanism is supported in the Polarion installation on which the plugin is running.
+ * Write anything to the database.
+The plugin is read-only.
+It does not have any write functionality.
+ * Paginate requests.
+Request pagination can be implemented in a future version.

 ## Assumptions, Design Decisions, and Design Implications Inherited from Polarion

 **Request path parameters:**